xaviwho/PureProt/README.md

-# Verifiable Virtual Drug Screening with Blockchain & AI
+# Blockchain-Secured AI Pipeline for Screening Amyloid-beta A4 Inhibitors in Alzheimer's Drug Discovery

 ## Overview